drowe67/codec2-dev/stm32/README.txt

 1. Profiling macros.

-2. enable DUMP to dump files, note proofiling times will be corrupted by this due to latency in talking to Host
+2. enable DUMP variable in Makefile to dump files, note profiling times will be corrupted by this due to latency in talking to Host

 3. Compare outputs using octave/diff_codec.
 Worked example: